 As with most decisions in life, taxes should only be one of the considerations.
 Here are a few of the non-tax considerations on buying or leasing a business vehicle:

 - The number of miles you drive each year.
 Leased cars are often charged extra fees for kilometers driven over 24,000 per year.

 - How long you keep a car.
 Would you like to get a new car every 3 to 4 years or keep it until its junk?

 - How much do you want to spend on your monthly payments?
 Lease payments are usually quite a bit less than monthly payments on a car loan.

 There is no definite answer to the lease versus buy question for small business owners.
-Buying is generally more cost effective, though the tax deduction also tends to be on the lower side.
-If you use a per km allowance to reimburse yourself from your corporation (unincorporated small business cannot use this method as you are essentially reimbursing yourself), you can save yourself paperwork, however, in a year with high operating expenses (e.g. repairs), you may be missing out on a higher deduction.
+Buying is generally more cost-effective, though the tax deduction also tends to be on the lower side.
+If you use a per km allowance to reimburse yourself from your corporation (the unincorporated small business cannot use this method as you are essentially reimbursing yourself), you can save yourself paperwork, however, in a year with high operating expenses (e.g. repairs), you may be missing out on a higher deduction.
 If you excel at making spreadsheets or you have good accounting software like QuickBooks, it might make sense to keep track of both and use the more beneficial method to ensure the lowest tax liability at the end of the year.

 Whether you buy or lease, TurboTax Self-Employed makes it easy to claim your vehicle expenses.